 Stool: X + 1″

-I once again brought the pieces inside and built the lower assembly by spreading glue on the top edge of the apron, then shooting the stool onto it with 1-1/2″ brad nails.
+Once again, I brought the pieces inside and assembled the pieces.
+First, I spread glue on the top edge of the apron.
+Then I shot the stool onto it with 1-1/2″ brad nails.

-When the unit was complete, I held it in place, pressing it up to the bottom ends of the side casings.
+When the unit was complete, I held it in place.
+To do this, I lifted it tightly against the bottom ends of the side casings.
 I shot the unit onto the wall using 2″ brads.
-Framing was less available here than it was in the header, so I made little ticks on the wall where framing members (“cripples”) existed.
+(Framing is less available here than it was in the header.
+Therefore, I made little ticks on the wall where framing members (“cripples”) existed.

 With that, the carpentry portion of my craftsman window trim project was all done!

-Other than caulking and painting, this job was all finished up in just over 2 hours.
+Other than caulking and painting, I finished this job in just over 2 hours.

 I think craftsman window trim is a great introductory project for anyone looking to tackle more complex trim styles.
-The clean, square elements make measuring and cutting straightforward, but the finished product has a stately look nonetheless.
+The clean, square elements make measuring and cutting straightforward.
+Not importantly, the finished product has a stately, classic look.

-You’re all set to tackle your own craftsman window projects!
+Ready to tackle your own craftsman window project?

-(Here’s an interesting article about the Arts and Crafts Movement, if you want to know a bit more about the how these great trim profiles developed.)
+Finally, here’s an interesting article about the Arts and Crafts Movement.
+Reading it, you can learn a bit more about the how these great trim profiles originated.